The Ultimate Siargao Travel Guide

 There are many ways to go to Siargao, but here are the two most common and preferred ways:

 Fly directly to Siargao.
-Siargao has its own airport, which is called Sayak Airport (alternatively Siargao Airport).
+Siargao has its own airport called Sayak Airport (alternatively Siargao Airport).
 It takes about 2 hours and 30 minutes to reach Siargao Airport from Manila Airport Terminal 4.
 From there, you can reach the municipality of General Luna, where most of Siargao’s famous landmarks and jump-off points are, in just 45 minutes.

 From Manila: